ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 - Capable of solving a CAPTCHA.
 Clients that solve CAPTCHA challenges can attest to this capability for the purposes of being ruled out as a bot or otherwise automated Client.
 - Client state.
-Clients can be associated with state and the attestor can attest to this state.
+Clients can be associated with state and the attester can attest to this state.
 Examples of state include the number of issuance protocol invocations, the client's geographic region, and whether the client has a valid application-layer account.